raulfiru/grav/pages/02.about/default.md

  ---
  title: My New Page
  ---
- # My New Page changed!
+ # My New Page changed - from offline editor!

  This is the body of **my new page** and I can easily use _Markdown_ syntax here.